 will get the heart rate measurement job done in real time but they do not have data download capabilities.

-To get data download capabilities you can use watches like the Polar FT7, Polar RS300X, Polar RS400 and the accompanying
+To get data download capabilities you can use watches like the Polar FT7, Polar RS300X, Polar RCX5 and the accompanying

 a Polar Flowlink device to download your swimming heart rate data.
-With the Polar RS400 you will need an IRDA data stick.
+With the polar RCX5 you need a Datalink stick.